cogilv25/GroupProject/Documentation/Agnes.md

 ## Notes
 - Didn't immediately know where to go.
-- Once on Household very straightforward.
+- Once on Household page very straightforward.

 ## Evaluation
 - Did you have any difficulties with the process?